CivicActions/ssp-toolkit/docs/controls/AT.md

 #### CivicActions Responsibility

-The CivicActions ISSO determines whether a change to the information system requires any modifications and updates to the security awareness training program and if so, works with the Director of Human Resources to implement the change.
+The Project manager in collaboration with CivicActions Security determines whether a change to the information system requires any modifications and updates to the security awareness training program and if so, works with the CivicActions Security to implement the change.